avdyushin/UDF_Swift/README.md

 }
 ```

-Implementing `pushRouteSegment` we will decide how to show given segment.
+Implementing `pushRouteSegment` we will decide how to show given route segment.
 In case of add new project we need to show modal view controller,
-but in case of project details we can push it into current navigation controller stack.
+but in case of project details we need to push it into current navigation stack.

 ```swift
 func pushRouteSegment(_ routeElementIdentifier: RouteElementIdentifier,